 But lying to ourselves is a dangerous game, because we can end up making decisions of which we repent later, simply because we get carried away by circumstances or because we were forced to decide at the last minute.
 So next time you think you have little time, think a moment about what can hide this sentence.

-Consider that to hide, suppress or mask certain ideas and feelings to our conscious “self”, we need to make a great mental effort that becomes very tiring.
+Consider that to hide, suppress or mask certain ideas and feelings to our conscious “ego”, we need to make a great mental effort that becomes very tiring.
 Lying to ourselves is exhausting.

 Being honest with yourself will avoid you this problem.
 Instead of saying that you have no time, that you’ll do it tomorrow or maybe next month, just accept that this is something that does not interest you or for which you are not ready, close a chapter and go forward, with less stress and worry.
 You’ll take away from yourself a great weight.

 Engage in what makes you really happy